emiliosmith/mdef_emilio2/docs/FabAcademy/Micro Challenge II.md

 So from this we design a cart, using CNC machines to cut a plywood sheet ad build it.

-I explain this project more in detail in the  Week 7 FabAcademy Computer-Controlled Machining .
+I explain this project more in detail in the (Week 7)[https://emiliosmith.github.io/mdef_emilio2/FabAcademy/07-week%207%20FabAcademy/]

-imagen
+Computer-Controlled Machining .

 ![](../images/W7_2.jpg)

 ![](../images/W7_1.jpg)